Intuitive Eating and Performance-Focused Eating

 - Movement — Feel the Difference

 If you’re struggling to incorporate these principles into your approach to food, start small.
 Take some time to tune into your body.
-Calorie counting and dieting intrinsically lead to ignoring your bodies cues.
+Calorie counting and dieting intrinsically lead to ignoring your body’s cues.

-Since you’re using your body at such a high level, it’s essential that you pay attention to number “10” and honor your health through gentle nutrition.
-In order to ensure that you’re not focusing on “healthy” food and ignoring all the other elements of intuitive eating, you have to make sure you’re creating health focused meals you love.
+Since you’re using your body at such a high level, it’s essential that you pay attention to #10 and honor your health through gentle nutrition.
+In order to ensure that you’re not focusing on “healthy” food and ignoring all the other elements of intuitive eating, you have to make sure you’re creating health-focused meals you love.

-When you eat something that you might consider “unhealthy” let your goal be to have a neutral response to it.
-So often, we think the foods we eat make us good or bad.
-It’s all just food and when you can release any strong emotions around it, you’ll have a much easier time considering how it made you feel physically and move on.
+When you eat something that you might consider “unhealthy,” let your goal be to have a neutral response to it.
+So often we think the foods we eat make us good or bad.
+It’s all just food, and when you can release any strong emotions around it, you’ll have a much easier time considering how it made you feel physically and then move on.